-But what about when we assume we know what a good God would do, and He doesn't do it?
-That's when things can start to get a bit complicated.
-It's the place where doubts are formed and disappointment grows.
+When what He allows into my life does not feel good or seem good to me, this is what I pray.
+When we assume we know what a good God would do, and He doesn’t do it?
+That’s when things can start to get a bit complicated.
+It’s the place where doubts are formed and disappointment grows.
 The place where we can be tempted to distance ourselves from God with a heart of distrust.

 Let’s take a closer look at Peter’s story in Mark 14.

-While we see Jesus remaining faithful in the midst of the pain and turmoil of a beloved friend's betrayal (Mark 14:43-45) and the high priest's interrogation (Mark 14:53-65), we find Peter with faltering faith as he stands waiting in a courtyard.
-(Mark 14:66-72)
+While we see Jesus remaining faithful in the midst of the pain and turmoil of a beloved friend’s betrayal (vv.
+43-45) and the high priest’s interrogation, (vv.
+53-65) we find Peter with faltering faith as he stood waiting in a courtyard. (vv.
+66-72)

 Afraid.
 Cold.
 Forgetful.
-Peter soon denies the One who loved him most.
+Peter soon denied the One Who loved him most.

-And as much as we might want to shake our fists at Peter, I for one know I can't.
+And as much as we might want to shake our heads at Peter, I know I can’t.
 Because I get it.
-I really do.
-I know what it's like to have intentions that are good but follow-through that falls to pieces.
-It's easy to say the words — we're all in for Jesus, and we'll do anything He asks of us.
+I know what it’s like to have intentions that are good but follow-through that falls to pieces.
+It’s easy to say the words – we’re all in for Jesus, and we’ll do anything He asks of us.
 But then we get rejected or hurt by someone or become afraid we’ll fail, and it becomes difficult to live out those words.